Purii/react-native-tableview-simple/README.md

 [![npm version](http://img.shields.io/npm/v/react-native-tableview-simple.svg?style=flat)](https://www.npmjs.com/package/react-native-tableview-simple)
 [![npm](https://img.shields.io/npm/dm/react-native-tableview-simple.svg)](https://www.npmjs.com/package/react-native-tableview-simple)

-This cross-platform component is a copy of the iOS-TableView made with pure CSS.
-The intention is to provide **a flexible and lightweight alternative to a bridged component**.
+This cross-platform component is inspired by the iOS-TableView.
+Made with pure CSS, the intention is to provide **a flexible and lightweight alternative to a bridged component**.

-The focus is set on the presentation.
-The component is therefore not intended to render large data sets.
 A possible use case might be an about- or a settings-screen with a few rows.
+For displaying long datalists it is recommended to use the `FlatList` Component together with `Cell` and `Separator` Components. ([see example](#compatibility-with-flatlist))

 Have a look at the [examples below](https://github.com/Purii/react-native-tableview-simple#examples)! :-)